Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - Marden Senior College

 - School of Languages

 - Thebarton Senior College.

-The education department offers adults who have not achieved their South Australian Certificate of Education (SACE) an opportunity to complete this qualification under an Adult Education Provision (AEP).
+Adults who have not achieved their South Australian Certificate of Education (SACE) have an opportunity to complete this qualification under an Adult Education Provision (AEP).
 Students can only access the AEP once.

 To be eligible students must:

 - be prepared to undertake and complete their SACE within five calendar years

 - not have previously obtained the SACE, International Baccalaureate, Tertiary or VET diploma, degree or SACE equivalent